When, at last, you've hauled your ageing load

 So we end up in a Slough of Despond,

 Our Hunting of the Petroleum Snark

 has led us to Eddie Stobart's Lorry Park.

-A trucker's forefinger points the way
+Where a trucker's forefinger points the way

 to an Esso garage.
 (He made our day.)

-Where a lady with a smily mouth
+There a lady with a smily mouth

 says, WHAT YOU WANT IS THE M6, SOUTH.